root@krueger:~/products/simdex$ cat README

 Market logic

-Weighted scoring, risk penalties, candidate filters, token detail views, and portfolio endpoints produce the board’s operating context.
+Weighted scoring, risk penalties, candidate filters, token detail views, portfolio endpoints, and room context produce the board’s operating logic.

 Public layer

-Company and why-SimDex routes act as product explanation surfaces, not generic marketing pages disconnected from the app.
+Company, why-SimDex, and launch-line assets act as product explanation surfaces, not generic marketing pages disconnected from the app.

 Hardest tradeoff